 - Good Friday (a moveable date).

-For example, the historical region of Lorraine in northeast France, which borders Belgium, Luxembourg and Germany, has a Christmas custom where children carve grimacing beet lanterns “les Betteraves Grimaçantes,” also known as “Rommelbootzen” in German.
-Doesn’t it sound similar to Halloween?
+In the historical region of Lorraine in northeast France, has a Christmas custom where children carve grimacing beet lanterns “les Betteraves Grimaçantes,” also known as “Rommelbootzen” in German.
+It’s very similar to Halloween customs.
 You can read about it here.

 The four day weekend: FAIRE LE PONT

 When a French holiday falls on a Thursday, employees and students in France (FAIRE LE PONT), literally “To make the bridge.”
 It’s just a fancy way to say, take a long weekend or 4 day weekend.

 1. New Year’s ( Jour de l’an)